-Tenkyokaku 天鏡閣 translates as “The Palace of Heaven’s Mirror” – The palace beside a lake so deep, clear and blue that its beauty could only be explained by some divine connection.
+Imperial Prince Arisugawa Takehito decided to build Tenkyokaku after being impressed by Lake Inawashiro’s beauty during a visit to Tohoku, and named it Tenkyokaku 天鏡閣 (The Palace of Heaven’s Mirror) – The palace beside a lake so deep, clear and blue that its beauty could only be explained by divine intervention.

 As an artist, I was so surprised to hear that Tenkyokaku has been used to host gallery exhibitions.
 I would love to travel out into the Japanese countryside, surrounded by giant trees and the third-largest lake in Japan, to view an exhibition in this beautiful house.

-For somebody who wasn’t actually a blood relative of the emperor, the Imperial Prince and his family definitely a pretty sweet deal in life.
+For somebody who wasn’t actually a blood relative of the emperor, the Imperial Prince and his family definitely had a pretty sweet deal in life.

-It was interesting to wear a denim dress designed for the ease of movement that it allows, despite including the corset and bustle of Victorian day-wear.
+It was interesting to wear a denim dress designed for ease of movement, even though its design includes a corset and bustle of Victorian day-wear.
 (I had to look up the word “bustle”, as I realised I didn’t know the word for the frame that ladies used to fit under their skirts to support them.
 Well now you know!)

 It was interesting to see how the wealthy in Japan exhibited their status through their lavish Western -style properties, after a long period of Western infatuation with Orientalism.

 I would definitely recommend a visit to Tenkyokaku, so that you can experience a taste of the luxurious lifestyles of the Japanese aristocracy.
 And, if you’d like, you too can fantasise about being a rich Japanese lady, dressing as a rich Western lady whilst doing her housework…